changkun/modern-cpp-tutorial/book/en-us/07-thread.md

 3. Release/Acquire model: Under this model, we can further tighten the order of atomic operations between different threads, specifying the timing between releasing `std::memory_order_release` and getting `std::memory_order_acquire`. **All** write operations before the release operation are visible to any other thread, ie, happens-before.

-    As you can see, `std::memory_order_release` ensures that the write behavior after it does not occur before the release operation, is a backward barrier, and `std::memory_order_acquire` ensures the previous write behavior after it, no It will happen after the get operation, it is a forward barrier.
-For the option `std::memory_order_acq_rel`, it combines the characteristics of the two, and only determines a memory barrier, so that the current thread reads and writes to the memory.
-Will not be rearranged before and after this operation.
+    As you can see, `std::memory_order_release` ensures that the write behavior after it does not occur before the release operation, which is a backward barrier, and`std::memory_order_acquire` ensures that its previous write behavior does not occur after this acquisition operation, there is a forward barrier.
+For the `std::memory_order_acq_rel` option, it combines the characteristics of the two and uniquely determines a memory barrier, so that the current thread's reading and writing of memory will not be rearranged before and after this operation.

     Let's check an example: